 Agroforestry and Organic Fertilizer for Low Carbon Development

 The 4th workshop in Sustainability and Resilience was conducted in 3 days from November 27-29, 2017 in Bali.
-The participants come from various stakeholders from university, government, researchers and private sectors such as Bappenas, Energy and Mineral Resources Department of West Sumatra, University of Andalas, Energy and Mineral Resources Department of Bali, University of Udayana, Stockholm Environmental Institute and su-re.co.
+The participants come from various stakeholders from the university, government, researchers, and private sectors such as Bappenas, Energy and Mineral Resources Department of West Sumatra, University of Andalas, Energy and Mineral Resources Department of Bali, University of Udayana, Stockholm Environmental Institute, and su-re.co.

 November 27, 2019

 On the first day of the event, all stakeholders share their idea and experiences in low carbon development.
 On that day, our young interns, Meredith Holland from USA and Fabian Peri from Indonesia represented su-re.co to share our idea for low carbon development in Indonesia.